There is no analogue to Jarn\'ik's relation for twisted Diophantine approximmation: Sequence of minimal points and proof of Theorems and

 \end{prop}

 We omit the proof of Proposition \ref{MA}.
-It is an easy consequence of the definitions of a sequence of best approximation and of the twisted exponents.\\
+It is an easy consequence of the definitions of a sequence of minimal points and of the twisted exponents.\\

-This proposition gives us the exact values of the two uniform exponents if we have enough information about the tail of a sequence of best approximations, since only the asymptotic behavior is significant.
+This proposition gives us the exact values of the two uniform exponents if we have enough information about the tail of a sequence of minimal points, since only the asymptotic behavior is significant.
 From now on, every statement is implicitly considered for sufficiently large $n$.\\